iloveicedgreentea/jvc_projector_python/README.md

 - And many others

 ## Gaming/Film Modes
 I recommend setting up picture mode presets for each mode.
 Low latency toggle annoyingly will not work unless certain things are disabled first.
-It will not disable things for you.
+Toggling low latency will not flip these switches so you have to make sure conflicting settings are not active.
+Do not set low latency directly, just set up picture modes and switch between them.

 SDR Gaming: user1||natural, low latency on, etc
 HDR Gaming: hdr10, low latency on, etc